How the Biblical Lunar-Solar Calendar Works

 This is what we follow in determining the New Moon, which we believe is the full moon.
 When the sunsets on the western horizon and is followed by the moon rising above the eastern horizon is how we determine when the moon is full.
 This can be discerned wherever one has a view of the western and the eastern horizons.
 Even though it does not always agree with the day that the data from NASA tells us is when the moon has reached its fullness, it is the only way, as far as what we have been able to observe, that is a consistent method of determining when it is full when going by observation only.
 As the time when the full moon/new moon approaches, the moon waxes fuller each night and each night at sunset it is closer to the eastern horizen, thus giving advance notice that the new moon day is approaching.

 Another reason for considering the full moon being the New Moon is what is written in Genesis 1:16, 18: “And Elohim made two great lights; the greater light to rule the day, and the lesser light to rule the night . . .
 And to rule over the day and over the night, and to divide the light from the darkness.”
-One would think that as important a day as the New Moon day is, that the phase of the moon would be somewhat dramatic and not subtle or not even visible.
+One would think that as important a day as the New Moon day is in the Biblical economy, that the phase of the moon would be somewhat dramatic and not subtle or not even visible.
 When the moon is full it rules “the night” unlike when it is in the first visible crescent or in conjunction.
 The moon in its full moon phase and rising after the sun has set is in the firmament throughout the entire night.
 It truly rules “the night."
 Whereas when you observe the first visible crescent as the signal for the new moon, it is only in the firmament for a very short period of time.
 When the conjunction is used in determining the new moon, the moon may not be in the firmament at all during the night and cannot be observed.
 Even though NASA uses the conjunction for designating the new moon, I do not believe it can be supported Biblically.
 One other issue with observing the first visible crescent is that throughout the earth the New Moon Day is observed on two separate days depending on your location, which unlike when the full moon is used as the new moon, it is full throughout the earth on the same evening meaning everyone is in sync with everyone else throughout the earth.
-And just how does one "observe" the moon when it is in conjunction?
-You cannot and do not observe it.
+Just how does one "observe" the moon when it is in conjunction?
+You cannot and are not able observe it.